miklevin/MikeLev.in/_posts/2024-11-06-resilience-while-achieving-ikagi.md

 There is this whole question of native platform apps, such as iPhone apps versus more generic web apps.
 The common wisdom is that for performance, ecosystem, compatibility, and a whole bunch of subtle nuance reasons the native platform versions will always win.
 And I think that is true to an extent for people who are professional career of programming and development.
 For people just trying to speak the generic language of technology, the investment required for those proprietary platforms is tremendous overkill.
 It is what I would call a violation of the 80/20 rule.
 The "trick" knowing how to create with apps is about to explode and payback in spades given how AI can help you overcome those last mile implementation obstacles and turn Dunning–Kruger effect barriers into stuff to gleefully... uh, Perplexity?

-The type of racing where participants jump over obstacles is known as **steeplechase**.
+**Perplexity**: The type of racing where participants jump over obstacles is known as **steeplechase**.
 This event, commonly found in track and field, involves running a distance while navigating hurdles and water jumps.
 The steeplechase originated from horse racing, where riders would race across countryside obstacles.
 In athletics, it typically covers distances like 3,000 meters for men and women.

 ...that's it.
 As you helpfully jump over hurdles.